oven-sh/bun/README.md

   //    and replaces an imported object with a proxy that mimics CSS module support without doing any class renaming. css?: "onimportcss" | "facade";

-  // bun’s filesystem router
+  // bun's filesystem router
   router?: Router;
 };

 type Define = {
   // By passing ".env", bun will automatically load .env.local, .env.development, and .env if exists in the project root
-  //    (in addition to the processes’ environment variables)
+  //    (in addition to the processes' environment variables)
   // When "*", all environment variables will be automatically injected into the JavaScript loader
   // When a string like "NEXT_PUBLIC_", only environment variables starting with that prefix will be injected

   ".env": string | "*";

   // These environment variables will be injected into the JavaScript loader
-  // These are the equivalent of Webpack’s resolve.alias and esbuild’s --define.
+  // These are the equivalent of Webpack's resolve.alias and esbuild's --define.
   // Values are parsed as JSON, so they must be valid JSON.
 The only exception is '' is a valid string, to simplify writing stringified JSON in JSON.
   // If not set, `process.env.NODE_ENV` will be transformed into "development".
   defaults: Record<string, string>;